IMAGE: STANDING STONES (detail) by Catherine Forsayeth

 The implications of the Technological Singularity are epochal, even apocalyptic.
 It enables ‘the ultimate revolution’, in Aldous Huxley’s phrase — that is, a revolution that can never be reversed, made permanent by an enforced evolution or devolution of the human organism itself.
 In the letter he wrote to George Orwell in 1949, where he uses this phrase, Huxley drops a telling reference which suggests, in ways his novel Brave New World never really does, the darkness that lies behind the vision of a technocratic New World Order.

 Presumptuous as it was of Huxley to lecture the author of Nineteen Eighty-Four on the subject of political Sadism, it seems that both men would agree that the root of totalitarianism is a power instinct so consuming that it can be content with nothing less than the permanent crushing of the human spirit.
 De Sade was an ineffectual psychopath, a minor aristocrat and, truth be told, a minor Sadist in comparison with those he admired, whose power secured their immunity.
 His value to us lies precisely in his failure as a Sadist and the twenty-seven years he spent in prisons and mental institutions, scribbling pornography on toilet paper; he gives us a window onto the sick ‘haute bohème’ of the European aristocracies, but was equally admired, apparently, by the revolutionary Danton.
-At various points he gives us intense visualisations of the dystopia his diseased spirit would visit on the world if it could: the following speech he puts in the mouth of a powerful Swedish nobleman and member of a certain secret society; exactly the kind of man he admired:
+At various points he gives us intense visualisations of the dystopia his diseased spirit would visit on the world if it could: the following speech he puts in the mouth of a powerful Swedish nobleman and adept of a certain secret society; exactly the kind of man he admired:

-By invoking de Sade as the presiding spirit of his ‘ultimate revolution’, Huxley is arguably opening up not just an psychological but a spiritual dimension by identifying it with a figure of such self-conscious malevolence, though this would be denied by those on the Left who have rehabilitated de Sade as a ‘progressive’.
+By invoking de Sade as the presiding spirit of his ‘ultimate revolution’, Huxley is arguably opening up not just a psychological but a spiritual dimension by identifying it with a figure of such self-conscious malevolence, though this would be denied by those on the Left who have rehabilitated de Sade as a ‘progressive’.
 The same shading of psychological into quasi-spiritual explanations can be found in the disingenuous warnings of Elon Musk about the advent of artificial intelligence.
 He said something interesting and disturbing in an interview with Joe Rogan.
 Characterising the limbic system — the paleomammalian cortex — as the emotional centre of the brain, he added:

 “But the AI isn’t formed, strangely, by the human limbic system.
 It is in large part our id writ large.”